-- We stock Hills Science Diet & Prescription Diet, Royal Canin.
-As these brands are supported with research and ongoing development
+- We stock Hill’s Science Diet & Prescription Diet, Royal Canin and Purina Proplan.

-- Our premium diets are backed by a money back guarantee
+- Our premium diets in the Hill’s, Royal Canin and Purina range are supported by a money back guarantee.

-- Frequent purchaser card schemes provide further value (available with Hills and Royal Canin)
+- Frequent purchaser card schemes provide further value (available with all our premium diets)

 - Our staff are well trained in nutrition and find it important to continue to further their knowledge through continuing education programmes, so we are confident to find the right food for your pet.

 Chocolate contains theobromine, a cardiac and nervous system stimulant, especially dark or cooking chocolates, can induce heart arrhythmias, tremors and seizures.

 Sweet Biscuits are high in fat and sugar with low nutritional value.